 Soon after treatment, the patient went home and was eating on his own and beginning to enjoy his walks again.

-With xylitol becoming more and more common in foods, we should all remember glutathione is there, in case of emergency.
+Xylitol becoming more and more common in foods.
+We should all remember glutathione is there, in case of emergency.
 Most compounding pharmacies can prepare this for you as an intramuscular solution.